 - Does my period interrupt my everyday life?
 Do I have to cancel dates or appointments because of the pain?

 - Do the symptoms have a negative effect on my well-being or my productivity?

 Sometimes it helps to ask yourself these questions every month anew and to create a small period journal over time.
 This way you will get a good picture of your symptoms, recognize patterns and develop a feeling for which symptoms and pain are ‘normal’ for you.
 Take your notes with you to your next appointment with your gynecologist and get medical advice on it.

 In case of severe menstrual problems that restrict your everyday life, a medical examination is important!
 Suddenly occurring menstrual pain or changes in the duration or intensity of your periods should always be professionally examined.
-It is better to have another check-up to make sure that everything is fine and to get the necessary medical support to treat your menstrual problems, if necessary.
+It is better to have another check-up to make sure that everything is fine and to get the necessary medical support to treat your menstrual problems, if needed.

 How are you experiencing your period?

 How are you feeling during your period?
 Are you more of carefree period person or do you suffer from all kinds of menstrual cramps?
 What are your most common complaints?
 And has it always been like this or has your period changed over the years?
 Tell us about your symptoms and how you feel during your period.